openmm/openmm/docs-source/usersguide/library.rst

 =====================================

-The automated generator of the C “wrappers” follows the translation strategy shown in :numref:`Table,C API`\ .
+The automated generator of the C “wrappers” follows the translation strategy shown in :autonumref:`Table,C API`\ .
 The idea is that if you see the construct on the left in the C++ API documentation, you should interpret it as the corresponding construct on the right in C. Please look at the supplied example programs to see how this is done in practice.